Are you ready to break into a million-dollar trucking industry?

-Typically, they have flat hook or snap hook end-fittings, so make sure to choose the fitting that fits your tow-dolly.
-Alternately, you can purchase a separate adapter to anchor flat-hooks onto anchor points other than slots.
+Typically, they have a flat hook or snap hook end-fittings, so make sure to choose the fitting that fits your tow-dolly.
+Alternatively, you can purchase a separate adapter to anchor flat hooks onto anchor points other than slots.

-Slip hooks often have a latch for extra security to prevent it from jostling loose.
+Slip hooks often have a latch for extra security to prevent them from jostling loose.

 7. Recovery Slings

 Developers designed recovery slings to wrap around the bottom of a piece of cargo, then lift that cargo vertically via a crane.
 They can also pull a car or wrecked vehicle at an angle to haul it up a ramp or out of a ravine.
 Professionals also call these tools round lifting slings, recovery straps, eye-to-eye slings, or web slings.